 Depending on what you want to shoot, where you’re shooting, and the conditions in which you’re shooting, some sights are better than others.
 Below are several different types of sights that might be referenced for rifles.

 Most rifles or pistols come with iron sights attached.
 However, there are some cases where they are not.
-For instance, if you’re purchasing a rifle where the seller knows you’re putting a scope on, then they probably won’t even waste their money because they know the shooter won’t be using the iron sights.
+For instance, if you’re purchasing a rifle where the seller knows you’re putting a scope on, they probably won’t even waste their money because they know the shooter won’t use the iron sights.

 Red Dot Sights

 Red dot sights are pretty common, and most of you probably know about these.
 They simply place a red dot on your target.
-For the best results, your red dot should be at the smallest size possible, so you can see your target.
+For the best results, your red dot should be at the smallest size possible so that you can see your target.
 You never want your red dot so big that it covers your entire target.
-Instead, make it so you can just see it, otherwise, you’re hindering your ability to see and hit your target’s center.
+Instead, make it so you can just see it; otherwise, you’re hindering your ability to see and hit your target’s center.